• CCA Student Sign In

 I know it’s very tempting for our students to try to get through the Comprehensive Copywriting Academy as quickly as possible.
 It’s self-paced, so why not?

 And students are absolutely welcome to go through that material as quickly as they want to.
-But if they’re going through so quickly that they’re not absorbing the material and they’re not learning and they’re not giving themselves time to practice, they’re only putting themselves farther behind.
+But if they’re going through so quickly that they’re not absorbing the material, not learning and not giving themselves time to practice … they’re only putting themselves further behind.

 Fast-tracking copywriting career success doesn’t come from speeding through the learning phase.
 You can move quickly, but you need to be sure you’re understanding the concepts.
 (Which is one of the reasons I’m constantly encouraging my students to ask me questions!)